Mary Fortune: Later life and death

 Fortune continued to experience poverty and unstable housing in her later years, and likely began to suffer from dementia.
 She was ineligible for a state pension as she did not meet the requirement of having lived a "sober and reputable life" for at least five years.
 By 1907, Fortune had lost most of her eyesight and could no longer write.
 The Detective's Album finally ceased publication after 40 years in 1908.
 With her financial situation increasingly dire, The Australian Journal gave her a small pension to support her in her final years.
-But in 1910 she was admitted to the North Melbourne benevolent asylum.
+In 1910, she was admitted to the North Melbourne benevolent asylum.
 On 9 November 1911, after her release from the asylum, she died at the age of 79 of a cerebral haemorrhage in Windsor.
 She was buried in an unmarked grave at the Springvale Botanical Cemetery in a plot belonging to the family of one of the publishers of The Australian Journal, which had paid for her burial.